 New Zealand Weather in August

-The average temperatures, weather, and days of precipitation vary depending on where you on in New Zealand, with the North Island experiencing warmer highs and lows but more rain, on average, in August each year.
+The average temperatures, weather, and days of precipitation vary depending on where you are in New Zealand, with the North Island experiencing warmer highs and lows but more rain, on average, in August each year.

 What to Pack